 If you scroll through Instagram, you will undoubtedly see fitness professionals from all over the world, offering up courses, sessions, and packages all delivered online.
 This also includes many links to cash apps like Venmo and PayPal.
-The challenge for many fitness professionals has been navigating the setup of online payments.
+The challenge for many online fitness professionals has been navigating the setup of online payments.
 What may seem like the most comfortable option for you is not necessarily the option that is compliant with rules and restrictions or represents the best client experience for your customers.

 PayPal offers a business account option, but before you jump to that platform, understand that none of these apps, including PayPal Business accounts, include seller protection for services.
 They only protect the sale of goods or tangible products if you are selling services; whether in person or online, you would not be covered as a vendor by PayPal if someone disputes a charge.